MonDust/mondust/README.md

 ## Hello 👋
+I'm a Data Engineering student, currently in my 6th semester.
+I am studying at Gdańsk University of Technology.

 <!--
 **MonDust/mondust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.